 Is it an e-book detailing your camera settings for other amateur photographers?
 Is it an online course showing people how to paint with watercolors?
 Is it a group of Photoshop templates with design accents for people to snaz up their blogs?

-My first e-course product, the Better Lettering Course, brought in $3,800 in revenue in my first month, and now five months later, it has made my business over $22,000.
+My first e-course product, the Better Lettering Course, brought in $3,800 in revenue in my first month, and now two years later, it has made my business over $72,000 (for a $20 course!).
 Did that happen magically?
 How did I KNOW that it was going to bring in substantial money before I created the course?
 Well, I’ll let you in on my big secret:

 It’s a little thing called Product Validation.